What is a scheme card?

 What is a ‘Regular Payment Arrangement’?

-Recurring Transaction: You may ask your local gymnasium to charge your monthly gym membership fee to your credit card each month.
+Direct Debit: You may ask your local gym to charge your monthly gym membership fee to your credit card each month.

 Instalment Payment: You may have purchased a new television from your local appliance store and are being billed by the merchant for a fixed amount in multiple periods until a defined date.